declanbarr/Iris-Data-Set-Project/README.md

 For this project I used Anaconda version 5.0.1 and Python version 3.6.3.
 Anaconda is a free and open source distribution of Python used for data science (https://en.wikipedia.org/wiki/Anaconda_(Python_distribution).
 Anaconda provides a number of libraries.
 For this project I will be using the following libraries: Pandas, Seaborn and Matplotlib.

 This Iris Flower Data Set can be downloaded from [UCI's Machine Learning Repository](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data).
-It is also included in this repository in the data folder as [iris.csv](https://github.com/declanbarr/Iris-Data-Set-Project/blob/master/data/iris.csv).The python script that I wrote to investigate the data set is also contained within this repository and is named [irisDataProject.py](https://github.com/declanbarr/Iris-Data-Set-Project/blob/master/irisDataProject.py).
+It is also included in this repository in the folder [data](https://github.com/declanbarr/Iris-Data-Set-Project/tree/master/data) as [iris.csv](https://github.com/declanbarr/Iris-Data-Set-Project/blob/master/data/iris.csv).The python script that I wrote to investigate the data set is also contained within this repository and is named [irisDataProject.py](https://github.com/declanbarr/Iris-Data-Set-Project/blob/master/irisDataProject.py).

 To run this script simply download it to a folder and in the same folder have folder named data with this iris data set inside.
 It must be named iris.csv in order to be read correctly.
 In the terminal change working directory to the folder containing the python script and data folder.
 Then type "python irisDataProject.py".
-The following will then within the terminal:
+The following will then show within the terminal:
    * Dimensions of data set
     * First 5 rows
     * Last 5 rows